AminShahidi98/reliable_udp/README.md

-# Reliable transmition using UDO
+# Reliable transmition using UDP
 A reliable implementation of udp protocol using ACK and NACK.
 Program consists of two main functions. receiveUDPMessage() and sendUDPMessage().
 Two threads are created for each
 ```python